cicycong/AIcrowd_ADDI_Alzheimers_Detection/README.md

 3)    Normal (Not an Alzheimer’s patient)

 ### 💾 Dataset
 Each row in the data set represents the results from one clock drawing test of a single participant.
 The data set contains ~121 features(exact feature descriptions can be found here).
-The description of each feature, as well as all the dataset files are shared in the Aridihia Workbench. (check out this guide to get started with the workbench)
+The description of each feature is share in [Feature Documentation](https://github.com/cicycong/AIcrowd_ADDI_Alzheimers_Detection/blob/main/Feature-Documentation-%20ADDI%20Alzheimers%20Detection%20Challengev2.pdf).

 Training data
 Training data consists of 32,778 observations, which is a stratified random sample based on class labels of the original dataset.
 The labels are present as (Pre-Alzheimer’s, Post-Alzheimer’s, and Normal).